ymzhang0103/RDPExplainer/README.md

 ## Overview
 The project contains the following folders and files.
-- datasets:  the datasets used in the paper.
+- datasets:  the datasets for the node classification is contained in this fold.
+For Graph-SST5 and Graph-Twitter used in the paper, they can be download from the Baidu Cloud.
+Link: https://pan.baidu.com/s/1KCa7VcuBE5A8oyzX34ohug Password: 4c2e.
 - checkpoint: trained GNN models to be explained.
 - codes
 	- load_dataset.py: contains functions for loading datasets.